Design and Control of a High-Performance Hopping Robot

 \section{Introduction}

-\IEEEPARstart{J}{umping} robots have been under significant development for decades demonstrating a diversity of designs, energy storage and release mechanisms, and additional behaviors such as gliding and self righting \cite{Armour2007,Zhang2020}.
+\IEEEPARstart{J}{umping} robots have been under significant development for decades, demonstrating a diversity of designs, energy storage and release mechanisms, and additional behaviors such as gliding and self righting \cite{Armour2007,Zhang2020}.
 Jumping locomotion tends to produce the highest specific energy (energy/mass) systems \cite{Hawkes2022,BostonDynamics2013}, as compared to hopping because they do not require the additional components necessary for hopping locomotion; namely those for orientation control.
-This has led to impressive, high specific energy, jumping robot designs with added features demonstrating minimalist high performance jumping \cite{Hawkes2022,Kovac2008,Zaitsev2015}, micro jumping robots \cite{Shin2008,Churaman2011,Noh2012,Churaman2012,Koh2013a}, linkage based leg designs \cite{Bonsignori2009,Zhao2013,Plecnik2017,Fiorini2003}, linear leg designs \cite{Zhao2009,Scarfogliero2007,Ho2012,Aguilar2016}, buckling leg designs \cite{Yamada2007,Yamada2008,Yamada2010}, spring leg design \cite{Hawkes2022}, self-righting \cite{Kovac2009,Kovac2009a,Zhoa2010,Fiorini1999}, steering \cite{Zhao2011,Zhao2013}, aerial orientation control \cite{Zhao2015}, surface adaptation \cite{Woodward2018a}, gliding \cite{Woodward2011,Kovac2011,Woodward2014,Desbiens2013,Desbiens2014,Beck2017,Woodward2019}, flight \cite{Zhu2022}, legged \cite{Lambrecht2005,Johnson2013,Brill2015,Jung2016}, wheeled \cite{Fiorini2003,Stoeter2005,Ho2007}, and soft jumpers \cite{Tolley2014,Bartlett2015}.
-However, jumping systems tend to recover no energy from previous jumps and therefore have limited efficiency, performance, and agility.
-A basic performance metric for vertical jumping height, $height_{jump} = energy_{jump}/(mass*gravity)$, is highly coupled to mass.
-To produce the highest performance jumping systems the energy storage part of the cycle can take tens of seconds, drastically limiting the robot's agility.
-Hopping robots, or robots that repetitively jump, provide a path forward as they are more efficient, recovering energy from previous hops, and are more agile, as they do not require long delays between hops to store energy, locomote, reposition, or stabilize; the initiation of hops is determined by the fundamental dynamic behavior as opposed to arbitrarily by the controller.
+The challenge becomes how to incorporate that level of performance into hopping robots.